- Oct 26, 2017

 I never found out if the team metered the application to discover if any employees had been using it.
 But they did take the initiative to go through the entire company and uninstall Access from every device.
 Which was probably hundreds of thousands of devices — this was a really big company!

-If Microsoft had come in for an audit, this company would have been in deep trouble.
+If Microsoft had come in for a software audit, this company would have been in deep trouble.
 Sadly, this kind of mistake is not uncommon.
 And, as we all know, vendors count everything — ghosts, ghouls, and licenses that lurk in the dark.

 The Walking Dead Project